Andrewglass1/a_gameshow_on_rails/README.md

 Ta-boolean can be played in a similar format with any scoring rules.
 You could also use the printable cards and play without a screen.

 ## What's in this repo
-- 'printable_cards/' A directory with .pdf files for printing out 60 taboolean cards.
+- `printable_cards/` A directory with .pdf files for printing out 60 taboolean cards.
 One file contains a design for printing the back of the cards
-- 'taboolean_cards/' A directory with .jpg files of 60 taboolean cards.
+- `taboolean_cards/` A directory with .jpg files of 60 taboolean cards.
-- 'test_daily_doubles/' A directory with the audio for the 'test_daily_doubles'.
+- `test_daily_doubles/` A directory with the audio for the 'test_daily_doubles'.
 This includes the kids asking questions, and humorous responses.
-- 'taboolean_card_template.indd' A InDesign template file which can be used to create more cards using an [InDesign Data Merge](https://helpx.adobe.com/indesign/using/data-merge.html)
+- `taboolean_card_template.indd` A InDesign template file which can be used to create more cards using an [InDesign Data Merge](https://helpx.adobe.com/indesign/using/data-merge.html)
-- 'wordlist.xlsx' An excel file with the wordlist.
+- `wordlist.xlsx` An excel file with the wordlist.

 ## Future development